 The Educational Centre of Talitha Kumi is located in Beit Jala close to Bethlehem.
 The school provides classes at all educational levels, from first grade to high-school level.
 Our complex also includes a kindergarten, a community college, a boarding school for girls, as well as a large guest house.
-We currently have 760 students registered at the school, 130 children at the kindergarten, and 90 students attending the community college; half of them are Christians and the other half are Muslims.
-Moreover, 50 percent of our students are girls.
+We currently have 700 students registered at the school, 135 children visiting the kindergarten.
+30 percent of the kids are Christians, 70 percent are Muslims.
+About 100 students attending the Community College.
+Since 2017 Talitha Kumi is recognised as Exzellente Deutsche Auslandsschule.

 Situated ten kilometers south of Jerusalem, Talitha Kumi was built on a small hill and is surrounded by woodland.
 The school takes its name from the Aramaic for “Get up, girl!”
 (Mark 5:21-24).
-This phrase, first uttered by Jesus, has been our mandate and task ever since the school was founded in 1851, making it the oldest Protestant school on Palestinian territory.
+This phrase, first uttered by Jesus, has been our mandate and task ever since the school was founded in 1851, making it the oldest Protestant school in Palestine.
 Our guiding principle is the message of peace as proclaimed in the Gospel.

-Girls are disadvantaged in Palestinian society, and so it is our aim to give them equal learning opportunities and support their talents.
+The empowerment of girls still is one of our core aims.
+The school provides equal learning opportunities for girls and boys and supports their talents.
+The school’s girl football team is joined by very talented, ambitious and proud girls.
+Strong personalities already, they have good chances becoming selfconscious and strong young women.
 Talitha Kumi is a pioneering co-educational school in Palestine, providing a setting where boys and girls have been able to learn side by side since 1980.

 Mediation and Peace Building

-Schoolchildren are exposed to violence on a daily basis as a result of the Israeli–Palestinian conflict, and it goes without saying that this violence sometimes ends up in the playground.
+It is a sad fact that many schoolchildren are exposed to violence.
+It goes without saying that violence in families or confrontations with soldiers cause agressions that sometimes end up in the playground.
 For this reason, we began training students as mediators in 2007.
 Students learn to mediate in conflicts, prevent violence, and help the parties reach a solution that both sides support.
 After completing their program, our goal is that they should become active mediators for younger students, promote diplomacy, and avert violence.
 Moreover, we would like to give them a means of conflict resolution which they can readily apply outside our school environment, too.

 German and Palestinian Secondary Education Certificates